IBM/aspera-cli/docs/README.erb.md

 All that is needed is a JVM (Java Virtual Machine) on your system (`java`).
 The JRuby package comes pre-compiled and does not require compilation of native extensions.
 Use a version of JRuby compatible with Ruby version supported by <%=tool%>.
-Refer to [the Wikipedia page](https://en.wikipedia.org/wiki/JRuby) to match JRuby and Ruby versions.
+See [the Wikipedia page](https://en.wikipedia.org/wiki/JRuby) to match JRuby and Ruby versions.
 Choose the latest version from:

 <https://www.jruby.org/download>

 > [!WARNING]
 > The startup time is slightly longer using `jruby` than the native Ruby.
-> Refer to the [JRuby wiki](https://github.com/jruby/jruby/wiki) for details.
+> See the [JRuby wiki](https://github.com/jruby/jruby/wiki) for details.
 > This can be reduced by using the `--dev` option.
 > The transfer speed is not impacted (executed by `ascp` binary).